> 産業用金属製造機械:完全ガイド

 The right industrial metal fabrication machinery mix depends on your industry and daily output — not on buying one of each machine type.
 HVAC shops need shearing plus press brake or panel bender.
 Electrical enclosure shops need shearing, press brake, and V-groover.
 Structural steel shops need heavy-duty press brakes above 300 tons, not panel benders.

 For structural fabrication and heavy plate work above 20mm, standard press brakes are not rated for the required tonnage.
-Our 600-ton CNC press brake is purpose-built for structural steel, boiler plate, and construction-grade bending where standard machines reach their capacity limit.
+Our 600トンCNCプレスブレーキ is purpose-built for structural steel, boiler plate, and construction-grade bending where standard machines reach their capacity limit.

 The CNC press brake is the most versatile machine in any fabrication shop.
 It handles everything from 0.5mm aluminum sheet to 20mm mild steel plate with the right tooling and tonnage configuration.
 For most small-to-mid-size fabrication shops, the CNC press brake is both the first major investment and the machine that processes the widest range of jobs.